-Magic Kingdom’s Ferry is one of the most well-known transportation forms at Walt Disney World.
-The ferry boat takes guests back and forth across Seven Seas Lagoon from the Transportation and Ticket Center.
-This is a process that happens daily before the busy theme park opens and late after it closes.
+Magic Kingdom’s Ferry is one of the most well-known forms of transportation at Walt Disney World.
+The ferry takes guests back and forth across Seven Seas Lagoon between the Transportation and Ticket Center and Magic Kingdom.

 Magic Kingdom Ferry Boat

-In a rush to get to the park, don’t forget to take a photo or write down the row where you parked.
+Tip: Take a photo or write down the row where you parked.
 The last thing you want is to spend 30 minutes looking for your car after 12 hours of standing in line for rides all day.
 Disney also has a car locator tool you can use in the My Disney Experience app.
 Instructions for using the tool are available here on Disney’s site.

 - Magic Kingdom Ferry